ESD Diploma

 Cooperation partner:

-During this module, the little scientists learn basics about the rocks in the district, which exciting creatures once swam through the primeval sea that covered the district, and that our Korbach dachshund is even much older than the dinosaurs.
+In this module, the little scientists learn the basics about the rocks in the district, which exciting creatures once swam through the primeval sea that covered the district, and that our Korbach dachshund is even much older than the dinosaurs.

-In order to ensure a high transfer to everyday life, the children should be given a lot of space for independent research and problem solving in the sense of education for sustainable development.
-A basic understanding of our planet and its development is essential for an understanding of current processes such as climate change, environmental protection as well as mass extinctions.
-Due to the numerous geological features in the Waldeck-Frankenberg district, the individual thematic focuses can usually be selected according to need and regionally at different extracurricular learning locations.
+In order to ensure a high level of transfer to everyday life, the children should be given a lot of space for independent research and problem solving in the sense of education for sustainable development.
+A basic understanding of our planet and its development is essential for understanding current processes such as climate change, environmental protection and mass extinctions.
+Due to the numerous geological features in the Waldeck-Frankenberg district, the individual thematic focuses can usually be selected according to need and regionally at different extracurricular places of learning.

 Module 7: Nutrition and Food - The Impact on the Ecological Footprint